jamesurobertson/my-game/README.md

 # Chase

 To learn more about web sockets and the canvas element, I created this simple browser game.
-PR's welcome
+PR's welcome.

 [Live Site](https://chase-game.herokuapp.com)

 ## Initialize build

-Make sure you installed all deps:
+Make sure you installed all dependencies:

     $ npm install